 The Chino Basin Water Conservation District is a local public district dedicated to conserving the local water resources of the Chino Basin.
 The Conservation District provides water-wise landscape services available to Monte Vista Water District customers, including free landscape irrigation evaluations and a drought-tolerant demonstration garden.

 Visit these other local water-efficient demonstration gardens for ideas on how you can transform your landscape:

 - Rancho Santa Ana Botanical Garden, Claremont, California

-Visit the Water Wise website and access The Garden Spot to view over 1,500 California Friendly plants, groundcovers, grasses and trees.
+Visit the Water Wise website and click on "Gardening with California Natives" section to view more resources, including where to buy, California Friendly plants, groundcovers, grasses and trees.